equinix-labs/otel-cli/README.md

 # add events to it, finally closing it later in your script
 sockdir=$(mktemp -d)
 otel-cli span background \
-   --service-name $0           \
+   --service $0          \
-   --span-name "$0 runtime"    \
+   --name "$0 runtime"   \
-   --sockdir $sockdir & # the & is important here, background server will block sleep 0.1 # give the background server just a few ms to start up otel-cli span event --event-name "cool thing" --attrs "foo=bar" --sockdir $sockdir otel-cli span end --sockdir $sockdir
+   --sockdir $sockdir & # the & is important here, background server will block sleep 0.1 # give the background server just a few ms to start up otel-cli span event --name "cool thing" --attrs "foo=bar" --sockdir $sockdir otel-cli span end --sockdir $sockdir
 # or you can kill the background process and it will end the span cleanly
 kill %1